percona/pbm-docs/docs/features/physical.md

 If more than 2 nodes are suitable for a backup, PBM selects the one with a higher [priority](../usage/start-backup.md#adjust-node-priority-for-backups).
 Note that if you override a priority for at least one node, PBM assigns priority `1.0` for the remaining nodes and uses the new priority list .

 Consider the following flow for [incremental backups](incremental-backup.md):
 By default, PBM picks the node from where it made the incremental base backup when it makes subsequent backups.
-PBM assigns priority 3.0 to this node ensuring that it is the first in the list.
+PBM assigns priority `3.0` to this node ensuring that it is the first in the list.
 If you change the node priority, make a new incremental base backup to ensure data continuity.

+The physical restore in mixed deployments has no restrictions except the versions in backup and in the source cluster must match.

 ## Physical restores with data-at-rest encryption